 Pectus excavatum is a congenital chest wall deformity, also known as "funnel chest" or "sunken chest," characterized by a deep depression in the sternum which can cause chest compression, breathing difficulties and heart conditions.
 While this deformity isn't preventable it is treatable.

-At Cleveland Clinic Children's Hospital, over 98% of our pectus excavatum patients have been successfully treated with a minimally invasive approach known as the Nuss procedure.
-Our designation as a Center of Excellence is achieved by performing the Nuss procedure in high volumes with exceptional outcomes.
-Our surgeons also correct a less common chest deformity, pectus carinatum (a marked outward protrusion of the sternum).
+At Cleveland Clinic Children's, over 98% of our pectus excavatum patients have been successfully treated with a minimally invasive approach known as the Nuss procedure.
+Our designation as a Center of Excellence is achieved by performing this procedure in high volumes with exceptional outcomes.

 Learn more about pectus excavatum and the Nuss procedure by downloading our free treatment guide.
 The guide includes information on: